BLOG

 Key Takeaways

-A cryptocurrency tax loophole that’s helped investors save thousands of dollars may be closing in the next few months.
+A cryptocurrency tax loophole that’s helped investors save millions of dollars may be closing in the near future.

 What is the wash sale rule?

-Claiming a capital loss can reduce your tax burden for the year.
 Capital losses can offset capital gains and up to $3,000 of your personal income.
+Additional losses above this amount can be rolled forward to future tax years!

-As a result, many investors claim capital losses on stocks, cryptocurrencies, and real estate to minimize their tax bills.
+As a result, many investors claim capital losses on stocks, cryptocurrencies, and real estate to minimize their tax bills, a strategy commonly referred to as tax loss harvesting.

-Of course, not every loss can be claimed on a tax return.
-The wash sale rule says investors are not allowed to claim capital losses on a stock if they buy the same stock 30 days before or after the sale.
+The wash sale rule says investors are not allowed to claim capital losses on a security if they buy the same security 30 days before or after the sale.

-The purpose of the law is to prevent people from selling for no other reason than to claim the loss.
+The purpose of the law is to prevent people from selling securities simply to reduce their tax liability.

 How does the wash sale rule impact my tax bill?

-For years, investors who’ve taken profits on cryptocurrency or stock gains have used wash sales to reduce their tax liability.
+For years, investors who’ve taken profits on stocks and cryptocurrencies have used cryptocurrency wash sales to reduce their tax liability.

 Because cryptocurrency is so volatile, some investors choose to harvest their losses multiple times in a given year, then re-enter the same positions shortly afterwards while claiming capital losses on their tax returns.